Brown's syndrome

 Brown syndrome is a rare form of strabismus characterized by limited elevation of the affected eye.
 The disorder may be congenital (existing at or before birth), or acquired.
 Brown syndrome is caused by a malfunction of the superior oblique muscle, causing the eye to have difficulty moving up, particularly during adduction (when eye turns towards the nose).
 Harold W. Brown first described the disorder in 1950 and initially named it the "superior oblique tendon sheath syndrome".

-Presentation

-A simple definition of the syndrome is "limited elevation in adduction from mechanical causes around the superior oblique".
-This definition indicates that when the head is upright, the eye is restricted in movement due to problems with muscles and tendons that surround the eye.
+Signs and symptoms

 Harold W. Brown characterized the syndrome in many ways such as: